polymonster/pmbuild/readme.md

 # Usage

-There must be a file called config.jsn in the current working directory, this how you describe your build pipelines.
+pmbuild is a CLI there must be a file called config.jsn in the current working directory, this how you describe your build pipelines.
 Add the pmbuild root directory to your path for convenience:

 ```
 # runs build tasks
 pmbuild <profile> <tasks...>

 # builds code with xcodebuild, msbuild, makesfiles + clang... configure your own toolchains
 pmbuild make <profile> <args...>

 # launch built executables to run tests, pass "all" to run all built exe's in a directoru
 pmbuild launch <profile> <args...>
 ```